EpistasisLab/ClinicalDataSources/CONTRIBUTING.md

 ## Pull Requests

-We operate on a pull request model, all changes/additions shoudl be submitted via [pull request](https://help.github.com/articles/using-pull-requests/ "GitHub · Using pull requests").
+We operate on a pull request model, all changes/additions should be submitted via [pull request](https://help.github.com/articles/using-pull-requests/ "GitHub · Using pull requests").

 To keep the commit history clean, we may ask you to [rebase your pull request](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request "How to Rebase a Pull Request") or squash certain commits.
 If you don't know what this means, we'll help you through the process.